sentinel-official/docs/docs/node-setup/methods/manual/node-config.md

 simulate_and_execute = true

 [handshake]
+# Enable Handshake DNS resolver
+# if you use wireguard set enable = true
-# Enable Handshake DNS resolver (if you use v2ray set enable = false)
+# if you use v2ray set enable = false
 enable = true

 # Number of peers